|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ray Fairfield 1972

 Talasea Airfield was located on the western side of Talasea to the west of Garua Island.
-Known as Talasea Airfield or Old Talasea Airfield.
+Also known as Old Talasea Airfield.
+Prewar and during the Pacific War part of the Territory of New Guinea.
 Today located in West New Britain Province in Papua New Guinea (PNG).

 Built prewar by the Australian administration as a small landing strip with an uphill grade.